rregio/perdido-anotante/_posts/en/2025-04-08-should-i-back-to-it.md

 date: 2025-04-08 17:24:00
 categories: [professional]
 lang: en
+header_image: /assets/imagens/sera-que-volto-pra-ti.jpeg
+excerpt: These notes were made in two parts... one on April 4th and another just now, I'm on April 8th.
+And
 ---

 These notes were made in two parts... one on April 4th and another just now, I'm on April 8th.
 And it starts like this: